Ideal Chern bands are Landau levels in curved space

 This raises the question whether these apparently different classes of Chern bands have a common physical origin, and whether the number classes will keep growing as new model Hamiltonians are found or will instead converge to a complete definition.
 In this work, we convey concrete answers about these two questions.

-First, we prove that all currently existing criteria for special bands are generalized version of LLL-mapping, accounting for a non-uniform magnetic field and cyclotron metric.
+First, we prove that all currently existing criteria for special bands with unit Chern number are generalized version of LLL-mapping, accounting for a non-uniform magnetic field and cyclotron metric.
 In particular, ideal bands allow for a non-uniform Berry curvature, which is equivalent to the physics of LLLs with non-uniform magnetic field, as already hinted, for instance, in Refs.~\cite{douglas2010bergman,konstantinou2017forgotten,dong2022dirac}.
-Vortexable bands describe how the density profile of its Bloch states changes near its zeros for different points in space, which simply corresponds to LLLs equipped with a non-uniform cyclotron metric.
+Vortexable bands describe how the density profile of Bloch states changes near their zeros at different points in space, which simply corresponds to LLLs equipped with a non-uniform cyclotron metric.
 Second, we conversely demonstrate that the most general class of periodic LLL can be reproduced by at least one of the special Chern bands so far introduced, bolstering the generality of Ref.~\cite{ledwith2022vortexability}.
-Ideal Chern band, in their most liberal sense, are therefore in one-to-one mapping with LLLs, proving that there cannot exist more general criteria describing Chern idealness by analogy with LLLs.
+An ideal Chern band, in the most liberal sense, is therefore in one-to-one mapping with a LLL, proving that there cannot exist more general criteria describing Chern idealness by analogy with LLLs.
+We thirdly extend the demonstration to higher Chern numbers using their decomposition into colors~\cite{wu2014haldane}.
 For practical purposes, we finally design an operational criterion to test which Chern bands can be mapped a LLL with non-uniform magnetic field and metric.
 Our criterion only involves derivatives of the Bloch eigenfunctions, and therefore remains computationally inexpensive.